Self-care: Part One

 A family is an interdependent system—no one person can carry it alone.
 There must be give and take, support and nurture for each person, even if in uneven doses at times.

 All you can do is become the healthiest version of you that you can be—taking care of your welfare so that you don’t wake up one day and “flip out.”

 You’ll be given good advice: Be generous.
 Give.
 Share.
 Listen.
 Pay attention.
 Make adjustments.
 Become a partner to your kids, to your spouse.
 Forgive.
 Find the good, the true, the pure.
 Let go of petty resentments and high expectations.

 But you also need to take care of you.
-Be sure that you, the care-giver, is being given care too—by someone, somehow, somewhere.
+Be sure that you, the care-giver, are being given care too—by someone, somehow, somewhere.
 It’s how you keep going.

 When you hit your limits, you’ll get advice to give more.
 You’ll be told what the ideals are.
 You’ll be reminded of your original goals.
 You’ll try harder.
 We women are especially likely to take this advice to heart.